Skip to main content

 We need Memory Accounting because on-chain memory is a scarce resource, and should be used wisely.
 An effective way of doing this is to make memory allowances themselves into a digital asset, that can be transferred and traded.
 This creates a market incentive to utilise memory as efficiently as possible.

-Actors are virtual agents that live their whole existence inside the Convex Virtual Machine.
+Actors are virtual agents that exist inside the Convex Virtual Machine.
 They are autonomous agents that can execute CVM code, manage digital assets, perform complex computation, make decisions.
-They follow strict rules that control their execution, so that they can be relied upon to behave in a particular way.
+They follow strict rules that control their execution, so that they can be audited and relied upon to behave in a particular way.

-Smart contracts are a concept: the idea of having real-world contracts or agreements that can be automatically executed and enforced by software, eliminating risk and the need to trust fallible humans.
+Smart contracts are a concept: the idea of agreements that can be automatically executed and enforced by software, eliminating risk and the need to trust fallible humans.

 Who is building Convex?